dustinpfister/blog_posts/_posts/canvas-example.md

 tags: [canvas]
 layout: post
 id: 633
-updated: 2020-07-06 12:32:51
+updated: 2020-07-07 19:02:06
-version: 1.33
+version: 1.34
 ---

-I have got into the habit of making a bunch of [canvas examples](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial), and writing posts on these canvas examples.
-It then seems like a good idea to have a post that will serve as a main index post of sorts for all of these canvas projects, and link back to this index in each post.
+I have got into the habit of making a bunch of [canvas examples](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial), and writing posts on these canvas examples here on my github pages site.
+It then seems like a good idea to have a post that will serve as a main index post of sorts for all of these canvas projects, and link back to this index post in each canvas example post.
+So then this post will serve as that sort of central index post on all of my canvas examples that I have made thus far.

 The canvas examples I have made range form simple animations, to more complex game and simulation prototypes.
-This post then serves as an over all effort to make this collection of content more organized.
+I am going all over the board when it comes to this naturally because lets fact it canvas is a great example of fun and exciting javaScript rather than boring yet practical javaScript.
+SO of course I have to make a lot of them, and maybe it I get to it pour a little more time and effort into some of them.
+So lets get to the list of canvas examples here then.

 <!-- more -->